RS-DAT/JupyterDockerSpawnerOnSRC/README.md

 inside the container.
 If the user does not stop the server, the container continues running until a default timeout is reached (see Jupyter parameters [here](`./roles/jupyter/defaults/main.yml`)).
 Otherwise, the container will be stopped (Status Exited).
 Next time the user login, the same container will be used.
-So, the data and packages are preserved across sessions. preserved.
-Note that, the container and images will be stayed on the workspace.
+So, the data and packages are preserved across sessions.
+Note that, the container and images will stay on the workspace.
 Only when the Jupyter service is stopped, the containers will be removed.

 ### Remove images or containers